 Visiting Longmead Stadium

-Tonbridge Angels’ Longmead Stadium is an excellent venue to watch football with facilities including; sizable covered terraces behind both goals, nearly 800 seats in the main (West) stand running almost the length of the pitch, plus a comfortable lounge bar and clubhouse serving refreshments.
+Tonbridge Angels’ Longmead Stadium is an excellent venue to watch football with facilities including; sizable covered terraces behind both goals, nearly 800 seats in the main (West) stand running almost the length of the pitch, plus a comfortable clubhouse with fully licensed bar.
 Real ale is usually on sale and as a point of interest for the keenest aficionados of the cask craft the Angels host an annual beer festival.

 Longmead Stadium meets the grading benchmark for the second tier of non-league football (National League South) so it is well appointed.
 Tonbridge compete in the Premier Division of the Ryman Isthmian Football League and are aiming for promotion.